Shivang-Bhandari/Introduction-To-Bash-Scripting/README.md

 * touch : create new files.

 * mkdir : make a directory in the current working directory.(mkdir [path] for a dir in a specified path)

 * cd : change directory

-* cat : reading a single file or concatenation of two or more files.
-         (to read use cat < (filename) to overwrite use cat > (filename) )
+* cat : reading a single file or concatenation of two or more files. (to read use cat < (filename) to overwrite use cat > (filename) )

 // NOTE: To append some data to the file and not overwrite it use (cat >> )

 * mv : renames files (mv foo boo changes the file with a file name foo to boo)

-* rm : removes given file or directory (rm foo removes the file named foo) for removing a directory used command rm -r [dirname] or rmdir [dirname]
+* rm : removes given file or directory (rm foo removes the file named foo).
+For removing a directory used command rm -r [dirname] or rmdir [dirname]

 * cp : used to copy a file (cp old music\old creates a copy of the file in music)